JBSWE/load-balancer/README.md

 - **Round Robin API**: The load balancer that accepts POST requests, determines which application API instance to route the request to, and forwards the request accordingly.

 ### How it Works
-The Round Robin API uses Go’s `http.ReverseProxy` to direct load based on a round-robin implementation.
-If the server is healthy and not excluded due to slow responses, the server is chosen in a round-robin approach (e.g., 1, 2, 3, 4).
-If the server is unhealthy or excluded, the system skips it and selects the next healthy server.
+The Round Robin API uses a custom reverse proxy implementation to route requests to available Application API instances based on a round-robin approach.
+The system performs health checks on the Application API instances and excludes those that are slow or unhealthy.

+Each time a request comes in, the Round Robin API selects a healthy server based on the round-robin algorithm and forwards the request.
+If a server is slow or unresponsive, it is excluded from future routing decisions until it recovers.

+### Custom Reverse Proxy
+Rather than relying on Go’s built-in http.ReverseProxy, we implemented a custom reverse proxy that manages routing and ensures that returned traffic is handled appropriately.
+This custom proxy:

+- Handles the forwarding of requests to one of the available Application API instances.
+- Takes into account server health and response time.
+- Excludes slow or unhealthy servers from the rotation when needed.

 ## 2. Run Docker Compose